Propulsive-Landing/ground-control/README.md

  2. Run the command `python3 gui.py` (A gui should appear)
  3. Click the `Select Struct Defintion Directory` button to select where the incoming structure is defined.
 (It will almost always be in `./structure_manager/data` folder)
  4. Click the `Select Output Directory` to determine where the output folder will be generated.
- 5. Enter the XBee dongle port name into the GUI (e.g. "COM11") (This can be found in the "Device Manager" application on windows)
+ 5. Enter the XBee dongle port name into the GUI (e.g. "COM11")
  6. Click `Connect Serial and Listen` to begin listening for data
  7. Click `Stop Listening and Save` to stop listening (cannot be resumed)
  8. Click `Reset and Save Graphs` when you are done looking at your graphs and want to begin another trial.